February 6, 2020

 Adam: Yeah.
 No. I'm excited to answer.

 Ben: Okay, cool.
 So, first of all, in terms of quantifying, obviously, I would imagine step one is to actually figure out what's going on with your hormones if you were going to test.
 And some of these questions I realize we'll rabbit hole a little bit, but we have time.
-So, what exactly, besides just looking at testosterone, are you testing and tracking when someone comes in and they just want to know how their endocrine system is functioning their concern about drive, energy levels, et cetera?
+So, what exactly, besides just looking at testosterone, are you testing and tracking when someone comes in and they just want to know how their endocrine system is functioning their concern about libido, energy levels, et cetera?

 Adam: Yeah.
 It's a great question and I'll dive into specifically kind of our phase one test really is like–we do almost with everybody, we have a different one for male and female, obviously.
 And then if there's red flags or concern on something, then we have this phase two where we dive deeper, right?
 It's like you don't have to go to the nth degree with every single person if they don't even have symptoms that potentially are in that space.
 So, the part of the process before I go into the blood work part of it is really having a story about what's going on in your life, what are your symptoms and things like that because then that goes into those notes for the physicians to review when the results come back as well.